Disappearance of Lisa Marie Young: Investigation

 Following a one-year vigil held for Young in 2003, Lisa's mother was contacted by Chemainus psychic Christine Brant.
 Based on the information provided by Brant, Young's family asked Terry Tom and Andrew Jackson — both certified divers from Young's west coast Tla-o-qui-aht band — to search the reservoirs at Colliery Dam Park, located between Nanaimo Lakes Road and Harewood Mines Road.
 A private dive team conducted a subaqueous search at the park on July 25, 2003.

 In December 2020, Nanaimo RCMP conducted searches related to the case, at two locations in Nanaimo, as well as part of Morrell Nature Sanctuary.
 One of the locations was a residential property located at 827 Nanaimo Lakes Road, which is adjacent to Morrell Sanctuary and less than 200 meters from Colliery Dam's upper reservoir.

-In June 2021, the Nanaimo RCMP hosted a press conference on the front steps "to provide an update on the status of the Lisa Marie Young missing person investigation".
+In June 2021, the Nanaimo RCMP hosted a press conference "to provide an update on the status of the Lisa Marie Young missing person investigation".
 RCMP Cpl.
 Markus Muntener, current co-lead investigator on the case, reported that based on new and historical information, "numerous searches" for Young have taken place in the last year, utilizing ground-penetrating radar and a police dog, and he said additional searches at undisclosed locations were planned.

 There have been no arrests made in connection to Young's disappearance, despite police having received "15,000 documents and hundreds of witnesses in Young's file".

 In February 2022, an anonymous American donor offered a US$50,000 (CA$) reward for information that leads investigators to the location of Young's remains.
 RCMP Constable Hayley Pinfold stated that investigators are "hoping that this might be enough to encourage some of those people to bring those final pieces forward".
 Police have stated that they believe that finding Young's remains would be the break they need, and called the reward offer "significantly important."